Certainty Has Left the Building

 Jokes aside, it would be somewhat simpler since you now understand the risk at a much deeper level, including alternative costs and mitigation options.

 With great power comes great responsibility.
 If you are responsible enough, your great power shouldn’t frighten you.
-Use it.
+Use it to lead everyone forward, even if it’s risky.

 Our free e-book “Speed-Up the Journey to Product-Market Fit” — an executive’s guide to strategic product management is waiting for you